-\textbf{Rendering Multiple Game Applications on GPU.}\quad As modern GPU and drivers use time multiplexing, GPU resources can be shared among multiple applications.
-Figure~\ref{fig:vis1} shows the simplified visualization of how multiple game applications are rendered on GPU.
-The game simulation is done on CPU, and rendering commands are submitted to GPU.
-GPU processes the applications' rendering commands in a time-multiplexed manner, where GPU switches between the applications' rendering commands in the round-robin fashion.
-Therefore, in cloud gaming, the more users are served by a shared GPU, the more rendering latency is presented to users, degrading their gaming experiences with lower FPS and responsiveness.
+\textbf{Rendering Multiple Game Applications on GPU.}\quad Modern GPUs and drivers use time-multiplexing to share GPU resources among multiple applications.
+Figure~\ref{fig:vis1} shows how multiple game applications can be rendered on a single GPU.
+The CPU runs the game simulation and submits rendering commands to the GPU.
+The GPU then processes these commands in a time-multiplexed manner, switching between the rendering queues of different applications.
+Therefore, in cloud gaming, serving more users on a shared GPU directly increases rendering latency, which in turn degrades the user experience with lower FPS and reduced responsiveness.

-\textbf{Rendering Quality and Compression Parameter Settings.}\quad In this paper, by using the optimization presets of Unreal Engine, we set 4 levels of rendering quality (RQ): \texttt{Low}, \texttt{Medium}, \texttt{High}, and \texttt{Very High}, as summarized in Table~\ref{tab:rqqp_summary}.
-For each RQ level, the rendering optimization techniques are applied with different levels of aggressiveness; when the RQ is \texttt{Low}, the optimization techniques are applied with the most aggressiveness, causing the lowest visual quality and cost.
+\textbf{Rendering Quality and Compression Parameter Settings.}\quad In this paper, we use the optimization presets of Unreal Engine to define four levels of RQ: \texttt{Low}, \texttt{Medium}, \texttt{High}, and \texttt{Very High}, as summarized in Table~\ref{tab:rqqp_summary}.
+For each RQ level, rendering optimization techniques are applied with different degrees of intensity.
+For example, when the RQ is Low, optimizations are applied most aggressively to achieve the lowest visual quality and computational cost.

-Video codecs have a lossiness parameter to determine compression rates. \sys\ currently supports H.264 and HEVC.
-These codecs employ a quantization parameter (QP) ranging from 0 (lossless) to 51 (most lossy).
-We establish three QP settings to different network conditions: 10 for good, 30 for fair, and 40 for poor as summarized in Table~\ref{tab:rqqp_summary}.
+Similarly, video codecs determine compression rates using a lossiness parameter; H.264 and HEVC employ a quantization parameter (QP) that ranges from 0 (lossless) to 51 (most lossy).
+We establish three QP settings -- 10 for good network conditions, 30 for fair, and 40 for poor -- corresponding to different degrees of compression, as also shown in Table~\ref{tab:rqqp_summary}.